Bankruptcy Attorney in Tigard

 One of the most pressing questions debtors have when considering bankruptcy is how long it will stay on a credit report.
 If you file for a Chapter 7 bankruptcy, it will remain on your credit report for 10 years.
 If you file for a Chapter 13 bankruptcy, it will remain on your credit report for 7 years.
 Although this might sound like a long time, consider how long it might take you to pay off your debts and rebuild your credit score.
 In many cases, for most, it is impossible.

-If you are struggling with an overwhelming amount of debt and cannot seem to ever make a dent in it, contact the team at Wisehart Law, PC to learn more about your legal options and how you can overcome this financial dilemma.
-Our team has the compassion, knowledge, and skill to effectively guide you through the process, so you can obtain the relief you deserve.
+If you are struggling with an overwhelming amount of debt and cannot seem to ever make a dent in it, contact Darin Wisehart, Attorney At Law to learn more about your legal options and how you can overcome this financial dilemma.
+Attorney Wisehart has the compassion, knowledge, and skill to effectively guide you through the process, so you can obtain the relief you deserve.